 Are you looking for ways to get your children involved in gardening activities?
-You don’t need a ton of space or lots of money to get started with these five fun and frugal gardening activities.
+You don’t need a ton of space or money to get started with these five fun and frugal gardening activities.

-Maybe you are struggling with getting your children to take interest in gardening?
-Or maybe you aren’t wanting to dive into gardening solo and need your little sweets to tag along with you.
+Maybe you are struggling with getting your children to take an interest in gardening?
+Or perhaps you aren’t wanting to dive into gardening solo and need your little sweets to tag along with you.

 START SEEDS INDOORS WITH THE KIDS

-I shared a video on Instagram how I have the girls help me with seeds.
+I shared a video on Instagram about how I have the girls help me with seeds.
 If you have kids under the age of six, be prepared if you let them plant the actual seeds to lose some.

 INDOOR HERB POTS/PLANTERS

 Herbs are a great way to have the kids help with gardening.
-You are able to ask them to pinch off a couple leaves of basil when making homemade pizza.
+For example, you can ask them to pinch off a couple of basil leaves when making homemade pizza.
 The older kids can chop up some parsley to add to your meal.

 Related: How I meal Plan in One Minute With this App